Orlando Water Quality at a Glance

 Request Water Testing

-Contact your water utility (OUC at 407-423-9018 or Orange County Utilities at 407-836-5515) to request water quality testing, especially if you live in a home built before 1987 that may have lead plumbing components.
+Contact your water utility (OUC at 407-423-9018 or Orange County Utilities at 407-836-5515) to request water quality testing, especially if you live in a home built before 1987 that may have lead plumbing components or if you have concerns about contaminants.

 Consider Water Filters

-Install NSF-certified filters (Standard 53) for drinking and cooking water if you’re concerned about lead, disinfection byproducts, or hard water.
+Install NSF-certified filters (Standard 53) for drinking and cooking water if you’re concerned about lead, disinfection byproducts, PFAS, or the rare contaminant 1,3-butadiene.
 For hard water issues, consider a whole-house water softener system.

 Practice Water Conservation